 Songs of the Soil was reviewed in Poetry Magazine in June 1917.
 The issue of Poetry where the review was published can be found here.

-Through the 1910s, Johnson collaborated with his peers on a series of mostly unsuccessful publishing ventures, including a magazine called The Champion (1916) as well as second magazine called The Favorite Magazine (1918-1919).
-Both magazines quickly failed, and Johnson re-published several of the short stories he wrote for The Favorite Magazine in a collection of short stories called Tales of Darkest America.
+Through the 1910s, Johnson endeavored to start magazines, including a magazine called The Champion (1916), focused on examples of successful Black folks in the arts and athletics.
+He later started a second magazine called The Favorite (1918-1920).
+He later indicated that all of the writing in The Favorite was produced by himself, though he used a variety of pennames to suggest other authors were involved.
+Both magazines quickly failed, and Johnson re-published several of the short stories he wrote for The Favorite in a collection of short stories called Tales of Darkest America.
+A single full issue of The Favorite is available at HathiTrust.

 Johnson published several poems in predominantly white modernist poetry magazines in the 1910s and 20s, including Poetry and Others: